samplchallenges/SAMPL6/pKa_challenge_instructions.md

 - Reporting standard error of the mean (SEM) is optional and should be reported with 2 decimals. (e.g. 1.02).

 #### Type II - microstate populations as a function of pH
-Predicting fractional population of microstates between pH interval 2 to 12 with 0.1 pH increments, based on microscopic pKa predictions.
+Predicting fractional population of microstates between pH interval 2 to 12 with 0.1 pH increments.

 - Fill the `typeII_microstate_fractional_populations.csv` template file for all molecules and microstates you have predictions for.
 - To determine the microstate ID for your predicted microstate populations check the spreadsheets in [SAMPL6/physical_properties/pKa/microstates](SAMPL6/physical_properties/pKa/microstates).
 - If your predicted structure is not included in the list, contact us to [make a request for new microstate](mehtap.isik@choderalab.org).
 See more details are in missing microstates section.